wbrown/novelai-scenario-build/README.md

 * Lorebook Keys (with and without regex)
 * Category settings
 * Advanced features hidden from the NovelAI UI
+* Scenario settings.

+Partially working:
+* A/N, and Memory configuration -- you need to make sure your A/N and memory are set *after* the context configuration for these.

+The current unimplemented gaps pending addressing are:
+* Ephemeral context (who really uses these?)
+* Modules (you can just select on import)
+* Presets (select on import)

 Below is an example entry that shows the most essential fields.
 ```yaml